Select Page

 Ideally, measurements are made where the temperature is regulated and supplied with doses of oxygen and essential bacteria that come into play in the decomposition process.

-Advantages of using silo bags for composting
+Advantages of using silo bags for composting in agriculture

-Using this type of controlled and closed environment composting systems, in addition to minimizing the characteristic odours of the fermentation process, helps prevent the production of liquids typical of disintegration, which can compromise the quality of composting.
+Using this type of controlled and closed environment composting systems, in addition to minimizing the characteristic odors of the fermentation process, helps prevent the production of liquids typical of disintegration, which can compromise the quality of composting.
 Also, it enables the composting process to become up to three times faster than the traditional one and avoids the need to use machinery or very complicated techniques for its handling and disposal.

-Another advantage of using silo bags for composting is that agricultural producers manage to save a lot of space, since they can compact a lot of organic waste, which is previously reduced into small particles, into these packages that can be stored without the need to reserve large spaces of land on the farms.
+Another advantage of using silo bags for composting in agriculture is that farmers manage to save a lot of space, since they can compact a lot of organic waste, which is previously reduced into small particles, into these packages that can be stored without the need to reserve large spaces of land on the farms.
 This, aside from preventing waste from being exposed, translates into capital savings and better management of time and labour, since people don’t have to be constantly working, watering or spinning it to keep it ventilated.

-Considerations of using silo bags for composting
+Considerations of using silo bags for composting in agriculture

 The composting technique requires the consideration of many factors, however, one of the aspects that should never be overlooked, especially when you want to use silo bags for composting, is humidity.
 Experts in the agricultural industry recommend that the degree of humidity that must be present in the materials that begin the composting process should be between 30% and 80%, thus the importance of knowing that each residue that is included in the composting will have a specific initial degree of humidity and that the same will change as the decomposition develops.